-If you die without a will and don’t have any family, your property will “escheat” into the state’s coffers.
+If you die without a will and don't have any family, your property will "escheat" into the state's coffers.
 However, this very rarely happens because the laws are designed to get your property to anyone who was even remotely related to you.
-For example, your property won’t go to the state if you leave a spouse, children, grandchildren, parents, grandparents, neices, nephews, cousins, or the descendants of a spouse who dies before you do.
+For example, your property won't go to the state if you leave a spouse, children, grandchildren, parents, grandparents, great grandparents, nieces, nephews, cousins, aunts, uncles, or the descendants of a spouse who dies before you do.
 (See Maryland Code § 3-104.)
-If you do die without a will and without any heirs, your estate will be paid to either the Maryland Department of Health and Metal Hygiene or the county board of education.
+If you do die without a will and without any heirs, your estate will be paid to either the Maryland Department of Health and Mental Hygiene or the county board of education.
 (See Maryland Code § 3-105.)

 Here are a few other things to know about Maryland intestacy laws.